 When Melinda and Bill Gates made a billion-dollar pledge to support women’s and girls’ issues, social media and news outlets lit up.
 Reports on the under-funding of women’s issue appeared nearly instantly.
 MarketWatch reporter Leslie Albrecht wrote; “in the world of charitable giving, devoting money to women’s and girls’ causes is a rarity,” supplying a graph from the Women’s Philanthropic Institute as evidence.

 While women and girls organizations are at the bottom of this misleading list, men are so low that they don’t even appear on it.
 And many of the categories above overwhelmingly support females more than males.
 Educational funding in the U.S. for instance funds women to a significantly larger degree, as women have dominated the college landscape for decades.
 Nerdwallet found there are 4x more female only scholarships than men and suggested “the fact that females have more scholarships available to them may still reflect the historical social barriers they had to face to attend college in the past.”
-This premise reinforces an outdated narrative and its consequences has lead to a lack of response to the higher education needs of our sons over the past several decades and the reality that men are far behind women in college attendance and graduations rates, something Nerdwallet does mention.
-Large amounts of funding continue to contribute to the 2 million more women in undergraduate programs every year since 2003 and over 1 million more women every year since 1988, according to data from the National Center for Educational Statistics.
+This premise reinforces an outdated narrative, and the consequences have lead to a lack of response to the higher education needs of our sons over the past several decades.
+Men are far behind women in college attendance and graduations rates, something Nerdwallet does mention.
+Large amounts of funding continue to contribute to the more than 2 million more women in undergraduate programs every year since 2003 and over 1 million more women every year since 1988, according to data from the National Center for Educational Statistics.

 The Systematic Bundling of Women

-“Gender equality in the U.S. has been chronically underfunded” says Melinda Gates after giving 1-Billion to promote gender equality although the funding seems to only support causes for women and girls.
-Melinda Gates goes on to offer up “data from Candid’s Foundation Directory Online [to] suggest that private donors give $9.27 to higher education and $4.85 to the arts for every $1 they give to women’s issues.”
-What neither Gates nor Albrecht say is women are the primary beneficiaries of secondary education when it comes to scholarships, grants, and loans.
+“Gender equality in the U.S. has been chronically underfunded” says Melinda Gates after giving 1-Billion to promote gender equality.
+The funding, however, seems to only support causes for women and girls and not equality.
+Gates goes on to offer up “data from Candid’s Foundation Directory Online [to] suggest that private donors give $9.27 to higher education and $4.85 to the arts for every $1 they give to women’s issues.”
+What do Gates and Albrecht fail to admit?
+Women are the primary beneficiaries of higher education when it comes to scholarships, grants, and loans.
 Women and girls are more likely to be beneficiaries of human services, foundations, health, public society benefits, and other charities.
 Not having the word woman or girl in the title does not mean the majority of the funding does not support them.

 A review of charities listed in GuideStar reveals men’s and boys’ charities fall behind women and girls by significant margins.
 A sampling of five known women and girls’ charities reveals how far behind our boys and men are when it comes to support.